elixirschool/elixirschool/lessons/specifics/guardian.md

       |> Guardian.Plug.sign_in(user, :access) # Use access tokens.
 Other tokens can be used, like :refresh etc
       |> respond_somehow()
     {:error, reason} ->
-      # handle not verifying the users credentials
+      # handle not verifying the user's credentials
   end
 end